CiscoDevNet/ydk-gen/README.md

 #### Details

 A sample bundle profile file is described below.
 The file is in a JSON format.
-The initial section of metadata is mostly ignored for now.
-It will be used later.
+Specify the `name` of your bundle, the `version` of the bundle and the `ydk_version`, which refers to [the version](https://github.com/CiscoDevNet/ydk-gen/releases) of the ydk core package you want to use with this bundle.
+The `name` of the bundle here is especially important as this will form part of the installation path of the bundle.

 ```
 {
+    "name":"cisco-ios-xr",
     "version": "0.1.0",
+    "ydk_version": "0.5.0",
     "Author": "Cisco",
     "Copyright": "Cisco",
     "Description": "Cisco IOS-XR Native Models From Git",